marcvanderkamp/enlighten/tutorial/Enlighten Workshop.md

 # Enlighten Workshop
-As an example, we will make a model of the class A beta-lactamase TEM-1 with sulbalactam.
-There is no crystal structure available for this case so we will use PyMOL to create a model from two different crystal structures.
+As an example, we will make a model of the class A beta-lactamase TEM-1 with sulbactam.
+There is no crystal structure available for the complex of TEM-1 with sulbactam, so we will use PyMOL to create a model from two different crystal structures.

+**NB**: Whenever text is written in a `box like this`, it is a command that should be typed on a "command line", either in a "terminal" or in the PyMOL control panel.

+## Preparation

+### Step 1
+*Step 1 is only required when doing this tutorial on your own computer*

 We will first obtain the Enlighten plugin from the github repository.
 Open a terminal and type: